grace-pasion/grace-pasion.github.io/_projects/class_projects.md

 ---
-title: TSP Visualizer
+title: AI Map Navigator
-date: 2025-07-10
+date: 2025-8-25
-tags: [algorithm, visualization]
+tags: [algorithm, probability, AI]
-image: /assets/images/tsp-screenshot.png
 ---

-A visualizer for TSP algorithms (Greedy, Branch and Bound, Best-first) built with JavaScript and Python backend.
-Features interactive playback and complexity analysis.
+Used probability to code an AI that is able to navigate a maze, avoid "holes", and reach a goal state.